NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Results

-\paragraph{Performance figures of six metrics over iterations for our NeCA model} We record the quantitative evaluation results of different metrics every 100 iterations for each individual data our NeCA model optimises for.
-Here we report two LAD data examples to demonstrate how the performance enhances iteratively by our NeCA model as delineated in Fig.~\ref{iter_results_lad_clinical} under a binarisation threshold of $0.5$.
+\paragraph{Optimizing the Performance of our NeCA Model Over Iterations} We record the quantitative evaluation results of different metrics every 100 iterations for each individual data point our NeCA model optimises for.
+Here, we report two LAD example data points to demonstrate how the NeCA model's performance improves iteratively, as illustrated in Figure~\ref{iter_results_lad_clinical}.

-From Fig.~\ref{iter_results_lad_clinical}, we can see that the performance does not start to improve for all three data until at least 2000 iterations.
-We can also find the same phenomenon as the RCA dataset in Section~\ref{rca_iter_performance} that it often takes less than 2000 iterations to reach satisfying results after the start of improvement.
+From Figure~\ref{iter_results_lad_clinical}, we can see that the performance does not start to improve until at least 2000 iterations, and it often takes about 2000 iterations to reach satisfactory performance after the improvement starts.
+The same phenomenon is also observed for the RCA dataset in Section~\ref{analysis_rca}.

-\paragraph{Running time} The average running time for the 3D coronary tree reconstruction ($128 \times 128 \times 128$ volume size) optimisation of each individual LAD projection data by our model up to 5000 iterations is 1 hour and 9 minutes.
-However, supervised 3D U-Net model can perform almost real-time 3D reconstruction in comparison.